mkotto7/wallpaper-engine-plasma/README.md

 Wallpaper engine for KDE Plasma.

 ## To-do
+- [ ] Client argument to stop directory loop
+- [ ] Daemon returns status messages when generating
+- [ ] Better loop (interval check if new)
+- [ ] Better argument checking (can't provide file and dir at same time)
+- [ ] systemd? + stopping daemon
+- [ ] Client check if daemon is running
 - [ ] GenAI depends on something that is currently going on, date of time
-- [ ] Daemon (server + client?)
-- [ ] Proper README
+- [ ] Better README (stop loop)

 ## Features

-- Set a single wallpaper
+- Set a specific wallpaper
 - Loop a directory at a specified interval
-- 512x512 wallpaper generation using Stable Diffusion 1.5, with GPU or CPU
+- 512x512 pixel wallpaper generation using Stable Diffusion 1.5, with GPU or CPU
-- Specify arguments such as fill mode or screen
+- Specify arguments such as generation prompt, fill mode or screen
+- Daemon and client structure

 ## Prerequisites

-1. KDE Plasma 6
+1. KDE Plasma 6 (only tested on Arch Linux)
 2. Rust
-3. CUDA toolkit (if using NVIDIA GPU for image generation)
+3. CUDA toolkit (if using image generation and an NVIDIA GPU)

 ## Installation